LBHackney-IT/API-Playbook/api-guidelines/deprecation.md

 endpoint (i.e. by providing a migration manual).
 After all clients are migrated, the producer may shut down the deprecated API.

-# MUST External Partners Must Agree on Deprecation Timespan
+# MUST Agree Deprecation Timespan with External Partners

 If the API is consumed by any external partner, the producer must define a reasonable timespan that the API will be maintained after the producer